-More shoppers are looking at secondhand clothes and other goods than ever before, according to the 2020 Resale Report from ThredUp, an online secondhand clothing store.
+More than half of consumers — 52% — shopped for secondhand apparel last year, according to the 2023 Resale Report from ThredUp, an online secondhand clothing store.

 Of all apparel sold in the past 12 months, one in three items were secondhand, ThredUP says.
 For members of Generation Z, secondhand clothes make up two out of every five items they own.

 This trend toward secondhand clothing means that, globally, the secondhand apparel market could nearly double by 2027 and grow to $350 billion, according to the ThredUp report.

 That growth could be a golden opportunity for anyone looking for a way to make a few extra bucks.

 Selling some of your old clothes may help you rake in a small fortune.
 Certain clothes brands are especially likely to fetch higher prices, ThredUp says.
 The 10 most sought-after brands are:

 - Free People